lala-la-flaca/DevOpsBootcamp_8_Jenkins_Pipeline/README.md

 ## Description

 This demo project is part of **Module 8: Build Automation & CI/CD with Jenkins** from the **Nana DevOps Bootcamp**.
-It focuses on setting up a **Continuous Integration (CI) pipeline** fora java maven application in Jenkins using different job types:
+It focuses on setting up a **Continuous Integration (CI) pipeline** for a Java Maven application in Jenkins using different job types:
 - <b>Freestyle Job.</b>
 - <b>Pipeline Job.</b>
 - <b>Multibranch Pipeline Job.</b>